GEORGE MORL

 www.turnercontemporary.org

-︎Artist Press Release
+︎Artist Press Release

-George Morl is proud to have been selected to be shown at the Turner Contemporary Gallery in the group show ‘Platform 2016’, an exhibition showcasing emerging artists as part of the CVAN Platform Graduate Award, which aims to support graduate professional development and nurture new talent.
+George Morl is pleased to have been selected for Platform 2016 at Turner Contemporary Gallery, a group exhibition showcasing emerging artists as part of the CVAN Platform Graduate Award.
+The award supports graduate professional development and nurtures new artistic talent.

-For the exhibition Morl has installed Precious Boys#2 (2016), which places the viewer in the foreground of an attractive physical nursery rhyme.
-Precious Boys is a collection of gloss coated sculptures which rest upon a mass of pigmented salt and sugar.
-The solutions, comprising of alum salt is reminiscent of Victorian children’s pain relief medicines and modern treatments for HIV patients.
-George Morl comments: “The installation as a whole is a contemporary vigil or rather a nursery rhyme for telling the tale of young men who are in emotional restraint and suffering from a mental illness”.
+For the exhibition, Morl presents Precious Boys #2 (2016), an installation that places the viewer within a striking, physical “nursery rhyme.”
+The work consists of gloss-coated plaster sculptures resting on a mass of pigmented salt and sugar.
+The alum-based solutions used in the process recall both Victorian children’s pain relief medicines and modern treatments for HIV patients.
+Morl describes the installation as “a contemporary vigil, or rather a nursery rhyme, telling the story of young men who are emotionally restrained and suffering from mental illness.”

 Precious Boys#2, 2018, Installation View Turner Contemporary, Image © George Morl